 Comprehensive Overview

 At its core, electron configuration is about describing where the electrons of an atom are most likely to be found.
-These "locations" are defined by a series of energy levels, sublevels, and orbitals.
+Day to day, these "locations" are defined by a series of energy levels, sublevels, and orbitals.
 Each energy level can hold a certain number of electrons, and these electrons are further organized into sublevels denoted by the letters s, p, d, and f.
 Each sublevel contains one or more orbitals, each of which can hold a maximum of two electrons with opposite spins, as dictated by the Pauli exclusion principle.

 To determine the electron configuration of chlorine, we start by filling the lowest energy levels and sublevels first.
 The first energy level (n = 1) has only an s sublevel (1s), which can hold up to 2 electrons.
 The second energy level (n = 2) has both s and p sublevels (2s and 2p), capable of holding 2 and 6 electrons respectively.
-The third energy level (n = 3) also has s, p, and d sublevels, although the d sublevel is not filled until after the 4s sublevel.
+In real terms, the third energy level (n = 3) also has s, p, and d sublevels, although the d sublevel is not filled until after the 4s sublevel.
 Hund's rule states that within a given sublevel, electrons will individually occupy each orbital before doubling up in any one orbital, and all of these single electrons will have the same spin.
 This maximizes the total spin and contributes to the stability of the atom.

 The full electron configuration of chlorine is 1s<sup>2</sup>2s<sup>2</sup>2p<sup>6</sup>3s<sup>2</sup>3p<sup>5</sup>.
-This notation indicates that chlorine has 2 electrons in the 1s sublevel, 2 electrons in the 2s sublevel, 6 electrons in the 2p sublevel, 2 electrons in the 3s sublevel, and 5 electrons in the 3p sublevel.
-We can also represent the electron configuration using a condensed notation, which focuses on the valence electrons, the electrons in the outermost energy level.
+Now, we can also represent the electron configuration using a condensed notation, which focuses on the valence electrons, the electrons in the outermost energy level.
+Still, this notation indicates that chlorine has 2 electrons in the 1s sublevel, 2 electrons in the 2s sublevel, 6 electrons in the 2p sublevel, 2 electrons in the 3s sublevel, and 5 electrons in the 3p sublevel.
 The condensed electron configuration of chlorine is [Ne]3s<sup>2</sup>3p<sup>5</sup>, where [Ne] represents the electron configuration of neon (1s<sup>2</sup>2s<sup>2</sup>2p<sup>6</sup>), the noble gas preceding chlorine in the periodic table.

 The valence electrons are particularly important because they are the electrons involved in chemical bonding.
+It needs only one more electron to complete its outermost p sublevel and achieve a stable octet configuration, similar to the noble gas argon.
 Chlorine has 7 valence electrons (2 in the 3s sublevel and 5 in the 3p sublevel), which makes it highly reactive.
-It needs only one more electron to complete its outermost p sublevel and achieve a stable octet configuration, similar to the noble gas argon.
-This strong tendency to gain one electron explains chlorine's high electronegativity and its propensity to form negative ions (Cl<sup>-</sup>), such as in sodium chloride (NaCl), common table salt.
+Here's the thing — this strong tendency to gain one electron explains chlorine's high electronegativity and its propensity to form negative ions (Cl<sup>-</sup>), such as in sodium chloride (NaCl), common table salt.
 The electron configuration of chlorine, therefore, is not just a descriptive tool; it's a predictor of its chemical behavior.

 Trends and Latest Developments